Mukush019/Data-Cleaning-in-Excel-Cafe-Sales-Data-/README.md

 - Build an interactive dashboard

 ### Data Source
 The data used in this project is the **Dirty Cafe Sales** dataset from Kaggle.
-The data is *synthetic*, intentionally designed to simulate real-world data issues, making it ideal to practice data cleaning and preparation techniques.
+The data is *synthetic*, intentionally designed to simulate real-world data issues, making it ideal for practicing data cleaning and preparation techniques.

 #### Data Summary
 - Source: Kaggle